TYPE DESIGN INFORMATION PAGE last updated on Sun Jan 19 00:26:22 EST 2020

 The Euro Symbol

-Free from Adobe, Euro Sans, Euro Serif and Euro Mono.
-Butch with somne styles---12 symbols in all, one per font.
-I have many problems with this: first of all, you must register and agree to their license agreement.
-But most importantly, not a single glyph corresponds to the European specifications (the outlines of the C must be concentric circles, but Adobe's extrema are not lined up as they should).
+At some point, Adobe offered the free fonts Euro Sans, Euro Serif and Euro Mono.
+For this collection one single-symbol fonts, one needed tob register.
+The single glyph doesnot correspond to the European specifications: the outlines of the C must be concentric circles, but Adobe's extrema are not lined up as they should.
 If you prefer a free and anatomically correct font without any licensing restrictions, made to mathematical precision, try my own Eurocrat (2009).
 [Google] [More] ⦿

 Despite claims by the European politicians to the contrary, the Euro symbol was first designed by a German designer, Luxembourg-based euro-fanatic, Arthur Eisenmenger (b.
-1915).
+1915), who was the former Chief Graphician of the European Community until his retirement in 1974.
 He also designed the European Union flag.
 Eisenmenger claimed that it was in fact he who created the symbol a quarter of a century before its unveiling in 1997.
-[Google] [More] ⦿
+[Google] [MyFonts] [More] ⦿

-The designer of the well-known Formata typeface (available at Berthold), Bernd Möllenstädt was born in 1943 in Germany.
-He has lived in Westfalia and Berlin and now lives in Munich.
-He studied typesetting and graphic design, and joined the Berthold typefoundry in 1967.
+The designer of the well-known Formata typeface (available at Berthold), Bernd Möllenstädt was born in 1943 in Germany and died in 2013.
+He lived in Westfalia, Berlin and finally Munich.
+He studied typesetting and graphic design, and joined the Berthold type foundry in 1967.
 In 1968, he became the head of the type design department, and remained head until 1990.
 Lange was the artistic director there, and when Lange retired in 1990, Möllenstädt became type director.

 He designed two strong sans font families for the Berthold Exklusiv Collection, Formata (1984) and Signata (1993).
 Formata, a popular sans serif face, is the corporate typeface of Postbank, Allianz, VW Skoda and Infratest Burke.